 Exemptions to Request

 The Solomon Amendment requires educational institutions to disclose student recruiting information in its possession.
 In addition, the Solomon Amendment does recognize student rights under FERPA to withhold disclosure of Directory Information.
-Students can request that Cuesta withhold Directory Information by submitting a Change Of Information form to a Registration Center, with photo ID.
+Students can request that Cuesta withhold Directory Information by submitting a Change Of Information form to Enrollment Services, with photo ID.

 Procedure for Releasing Information to Military Recruiter